sap218/indigo/README.md

 # indigo

+A to-do list managed via the command line, aimed as an alternative to handwriting and elaborate software.

-Command Line to-do list for those quick meetings - if you're like me and you write too slow for fast-speaking people, or your handwriting is too difficult to understand afterwards.
+For those quick meetings: instead of writing too slow with those fast-speaking individuals, you can type quick.
+Or if you're like me and your handwriting is too difficult to understand afterwards.

 indigo now stores your tasks, remeber to exit (`n`) to save them!
 Please **note**: as I am not an expert, the script may not save tasks if there is a user error.